 Born and raised in Chicago, IL.
 Moved to Colorado for college and lived there for 7 years.
 I also lived in Sydney Australia for 6 months and now I'm living in Stockholm, Sweden.

 Well there's Loveland Ski Resort before all the major ones in Summit county.
 It is very small but you won't have to wait in line.
-The less crowded ones that are still apart of the major ones are Winter Park/Mary Jane and A-Basin (aka Arapahoe Basin). over 5 years ago
+The less crowded ones that are still apart of the major ones are Winter Park/Mary Jane and A-Basin (aka Arapahoe Basin). almost 6 years ago

 We are planning a stay in central Sydney.
 Can anyone recommend a comfortable hotel for around AU $120 per night for a double with ensuite?

-Try Vibe Hotel (Milsons Point is right over the harbour bridge) over 5 years ago
+Try Vibe Hotel (Milsons Point is right over the harbour bridge) almost 6 years ago

 I have a 8 hour lay over in Denver is that enough time to go downtown and what's do do there thanks ken